GarageGames/Torque2D/engine/source/console/documenting_ScriptPage.md

 ## Documenting Global Function Groups

-All of the global functions in TorqueScript are being documented into "groups."
+All of the global functions in TorqueScript are documented individually as described above.
+However, it is best to keep related functions clustered together.
+Doxygen provides the idea of a "group" (which is sometimes called a "module") to cluster things, so we use it to group global function categories.
+See the [modules](modules.html) page for what we mean.

-We also take advantage of Doxygen's ability to have subgroups here.
-All of the function groups are a subgroup of the TorqueScriptFunctions main group.
-(There are other main groups not related to global functions.)
+We also take advantage of Doxygen's ability to have groups within groups to keep better organized.
+All of the categories groups are a subgroup of the `TorqueScriptFunctions` main group, as you might have noticed if you clicked the modules link above.

 To document a group of functions, let's suppose they are in the same file together.
 If they are not, we can modify the following formulas.
 Go to that file, say the console output functions in `output_ScriptBinding.h`.